Pyleks/milestone-project-two/README.md

 - Tried clicking new game.
 - Tried to move the snake outside of the border on each side, and top/down.

+### JSHint Test
+This was tested to make sure the JavaScript code did not have any major unnoticed flaws.
+- Copy/Pasted email.js
+- Copy/Pasted global_JS.js
+- Copy/Pasted script.js
+- Copy/Pasted snake2.0.js

 ## Testing Summary

 ### Responsiveness